PHart3/colimits-agda/HoTT-Agda/README.md

 In addition, it contributes new machinery that is noteworthy in its own right:

-- It contains a formal proof that wild adjunctions satisfying a higher hexagon identity preserve orthogonal factorization systems in a precise sense.
+- It contains a formal proof that wild adjunctions satisfying a higher hexagon identity expressing an interchange law preserve orthogonal factorization systems in a precise sense.
 It also verifies that the colimit-constant adjunction on Type satisfies this hexagon identity.
 - It contains a formal proof that suspension is 2-coherent as a left adjoint to loop.
   We prove that suspension preserves graph-indexed colimits as a corollary.
 - It contains a formal proof of the 2-coherence of modality functors on coslices of